Autostadt: Visitors and attractions

 There is a mini track for children where they can drive small electric cars in the form of Volkswagen Beetles.

-Autostadt has a large variety of multimedia activities and devices which include car design software.
+has a large variety of multimedia activities and devices which include car design software.
 There is a room exhibiting the advantages and disadvantages different fuels have on the performance of cars.
 There are two cinemas which show small films in German.
-One of these cinemas is located in its own purpose built buildings and is in a large sphere.
+One of these cinemas is located in its own purpose-built buildings and is in a large sphere.

-Major attractions are some famous cars, such as the first petrol vehicle produced, and the Beetle.
+Major attractions are some famous cars, such as the first petrol vehicle produced, and the Volkswagen Beetle.